 People go to discount stores, buy a 40-pound bag of cheap food.
 Even though the food meets the minimum quality requirements, it may not have enough protein or nutrients for your pet.– Roy Cruzen DVM

 According to Roy Cruzen DVM, quality dog food will go for around $4 a pound.
-As such, a 30-pound bag of dog food gives 120 cups.
+As such, a 30-lb bag of dog food gives 120 cups.
 If your Husky eats the maximum 3 cups a day, that will total to 21 cups a week, implying that your 30-pound bag will go for ten weeks.

 Huskies are known for being a bit fussy with what they eat.
 This may make you consider occasionally supplementing dog food with human foods that are safe for dogs.